City unique and surprising cultural heritage

 Palermo is one of richest cities in Italy in terms of artistic monuments, which are found in numerous styles and are the legacy of the various dominations.
 Each of which has left significant traces of its passing: from the Romans and the Byzantines, to the Swabians, French, Spanish and Austrians.
 Palermo is also the fifth largest city in Italy with one of the largest old towns in Europe, where more than 500 buildings and churches, as well as seven theatres can be found.

-The Cathedral, dating back to 1184, is considered “The history book of Palermo”, due to the presence of traces of all the dominations that ruled over the city.
+The Cathedral of Palermo, dating back to 1184, is considered “The history book of Palermo”, due to the presence of traces of all the dominations that ruled over the city.

 Royal tombs in red porphyry stone are found in the cathedral’s first two chapels on the right, including that of Frederick II of Swabia who loved the city where he located his court as King of Sicily; the church also houses the silver urn of Saint Rosalia, patron saint of Palermo, which is taken along a procession each 15th July with great solemnity.
 The Saint is also venerated in the Sanctuary on Mount Pellegrino that dominates the city, which was founded in 1625, a year after the cave next to his remains was found, on 15th July.